By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Earthing devices are simple, conductive items that you can use in the comfort of your home to connect to the Earth’s energy.
 They are “barefoot substitutes.”
 These products consist of patches, bands, mats, sheets for the bed, a throw, and a plush pad for animals.
 All products connect to the Earth’s energy via the ground port of home/office electrical outlets or through the use of a ground rod system.
 Once connected all you have to do is have direct skin contact with the products so that you can absorb the Earth’s energy.
 More information about grounding devices may be found at Grounded.com.

 Q: What are the health benefits of Earthing?

 A dozen research studies and hundreds of anecdotal stories have reported health benefits such as reductions in inflammation and pain, blood thinning, improved circulation, improvements in blood pressure, shifting of the nervous system from stress mode (sympathetic) to calming mode (parasympathetic), and improvements in anxiety and sleep quality.

 Learn how Earthing has the potential to help promote health and healing in the body!
 Simple, effective, and best of all natural, Earthing is truly an amazing discovery.
-Click here to listen to the audiobook version now!
+Click here to see the Earthing book.

 Q: How long do I need to be grounded to get benefits?